tbohne/INF_BAS2/background/mobility_modeling.md

 ### trace based

 - observed in real-life systems
+- networks have to exist
+- based on user movement traces
 - provide accurate information (especially when they involve a large number of participants and an appropriately long observation period)